-Where DID He intersect your life?
-Where IS He currently intersecting your life and in your expanding faith?
-God is not a one-time encounter - He is a woven story.
+- √ Where DID the Living God intersect my life? - √ Where IS He currently intersecting my life and in my expanding faith? - $\sqrt{\text{God is not a one-time encounter He is a woven story.}}$

-We are addressing critical bible reading skills:
+We are addressing critical bible reading skills we ask the Spirit to animate truth for us.

-- We are learning process discipline and how to make strong observations.

-- We are attempting to determine impact upon the principle characters.

-- We are sifting our personal world view through our Creator's grid of truth.
+- √ Helping us to learn process discipline and how to make strong observations. - $\sqrt{}$ Guiding us as we attempt to determine impacts upon principle characters. - √ Illuminating out heart as we sift our personal world view through our Creator's grid of truth.

-We have applied principles to Proverbs 16.
+We have applied these inquiry principles to Proverbs 16.